 This often requires proactiveness on your part.
 Sometimes, your new employer will not have the time or resources to properly provide you with a welcome package right away.
 In these cases, you should take the lead and ask for everything you need in order to do a good job.
 Don’t be shy.
 Your employer or client will thank you, and it will show initiative, professionalism and commitment.

 Interested in hearing about onboarding tips from an IT professional who just recently started a new job?
-Check out our interview with Olena Drugalya to discuss her experiences at her first developer job.
+Then, check out our interview with Olena Drugalya to discuss her experiences at her first developer job.

 This is something you should do even if you are not looking for a job at the moment.
 Since technology is continuously evolving, your success as an IT pro depends in great part on your ability to keep up with the most in-demand skills – both technical and other, softer skills.

-You need to take advantage of the many free online IT courses out there.
+Therefore, you need to take advantage of the many free online IT courses out there.
 Develop new skills, challenge yourself.
 Include your new certifications in your CV and LinkedIn profiles.
-It will show employers you’re not just standing there, idle, that you are ambitious and in constant motion.
+It will show employers you’re not just standing there, idle, that you are also ambitious and in constant motion.

 Need more tips on life-long learning?
 Check out our article about the importance of continuing education.